Medically reviewed by Drugs.com. Last updated on April 29, 2020.

 Pectus excavatum can be surgically repaired, but surgery is usually reserved for people who have moderate to severe signs and symptoms.
 People who have mild signs and symptoms may be helped by physical therapy.
 Certain exercises can improve posture and increase the degree to which the chest can expand.

-- Smaller incisions.
-For a minimally invasive procedure, small incisions are placed on each side of the chest, under each arm.
+- Nuss procedure.
+This minimally invasive procedure uses small incisions placed on each side of the chest.
 Long-handled tools and a narrow fiber-optic camera are inserted through the incisions.
 A curved metal bar is threaded under the depressed breastbone, to raise it into a more normal position.
 In some cases, more than one bar is used.
 The bars are removed after two or three years.

-- Larger incision.
-A center-of-the-chest incision allows the surgeon to view the breastbone directly.
-The deformed cartilage attaching the ribs to the lower breastbone is removed and the breastbone is fixed into a more normal position with surgical hardware, such as a metal strut or mesh supports.
+- Ravitch technique.
+This older procedures involves a much larger incision down the center of the chest.
+The surgeon removes the deformed cartilage attaching the ribs to the lower breastbone and then fixes the breastbone into a more normal position with surgical hardware, such as a metal strut or mesh supports.
 These supports are removed in six to 12 months.

 Most people who undergo surgery to correct pectus excavatum are happy with the change in how their chests look, no matter which procedure is used.
-Best results are achieved when the surgery is performed around the growth spurt at puberty, but adults also have benefitted from pectus excavatum repair.
+Although most surgeries for pectus excavatum are performed around the growth spurt at puberty, many adults also have benefitted from pectus excavatum repair.

 Preparing for an appointment